department-of-veterans-affairs/vets-design-system-documentation/src/_components/tabs.md

 ### Behavior

-* At a minimum, make sure selected and not selected tab styles are documented in your design, along with the focus states for each style.
-Hover and active states are optional for tabs.
 * Allow users to click anywhere on a tab to select it.
 * Never let tabs wrap to a second line.
+* At a minimum, document selected and not selected tab styles in your design, along with the focus states for each style.
+Hover and active states are optional for tabs.

 ## Content considerations

-*
+* Keep tab labels succinct.

 ## Accessibility considerations and testing